TimSpeelman/AHaskellGameOfStones/README.md

 The game is not player by humans, but by 'bots' operating in the form of a strategy.
 An example strategy is [Aggressive](./src/Stones/Strategy/Aggressive.hs) which finds the nearest enemy stone and moves towards that.

-The objective for us humans is to code the best strategy.
+The objective for us humans is to code the best strategy that [obeys the Laws](./src/Stones/Laws.hs).

 ## Running the game
 Use `stack build --exec AHaskellGameOfStones-exe` to run the game.